Special Needs Programme

 P.2

-To understand the changing seasons, and the need to wear different clothes for various weather conditions and occasions
+To understand the changing seasons, and the need to wear different clothes for varying weather conditions and occasions

 3